Introduction to Automated Negotiation: The Equilibrium Selection Problem

-Note that to specify the payoff matrix of a symmetric game, it is sufficient to just provide the utilities of the row-player.
-After all, if for some action profile $(\ac_1, \ac_2)$, you want to know the corresponding utility value $\util_2(\ac_1, \ac_2)$ for the column player, then you can just look for $\util_1(\ac_2, \ac_1)$ in the table.
-See Table~\ref{tab:psr_row_player_only}
+Note that to specify the payoff matrix of a symmetric game, it is sufficient to only provide the utilities of the \textit{row}-player.
+After all, if for some action profile $(\ac_1, \ac_2)$, you want to know the corresponding utility value $\util_2(\ac_1, \ac_2)$ of the column player, then you can just look for $\util_1(\ac_2, \ac_1)$ in the table.
+See Table~\ref{tab:psr_row_player_only}.

-While a negotiation is typically not a symmetric game, the topic of symmetric games is still very important for the study of automated negotiation, as we will see later on in this book, when we discuss the evaluation of negotiation strategies using `empirical game-theoretic analysis'.
+While a negotiation is typically not a symmetric game (because the two agents typically have different utility functions), the topic of symmetric games is still very important for the study of automated negotiation, as we will see later on in this book when we discuss the evaluation of negotiation strategies using `empirical game-theoretic analysis'.

 We can now define the notion of a symmetric Nash equilibrium (for symmetric games). \begin{definition} Let $G$ be a symmetric 2-player normal-form game.
 We say a strategy profile $(\ms_1, \ms_2)$ for this game is a \textbf{symmetric Nash equilibrium} if it is a Nash equilibrium, and it satisfies $\ms_1 = \ms_2$. \end{definition}